RishabKumar/Nimbus.Cache/README.md

-# Nimbus.Cache
+# Nimbus.Cache has been renamed to CacheCrow
-A simple LFU based Cache that supports data expiry.
+For more please visit: https://github.com/RishabKumar/CacheCrow